kongali1720/kongali-security/README.md

 The framework is planned to support file integrity monitoring for authorized systems.

-Potential capabilities:
+Potential capabilities include:

-- File hashing
+* File hashing
-- Baseline creation
+* Baseline creation
-- Change detection
+* Change detection
-- Integrity verification
+* Integrity verification
-- Alert generation
+* Alert generation

+File integrity monitoring is intended to help detect unauthorized or unexpected changes to monitored files and directories.

 ---

 ## 🧬 YARA Analysis

-Kongali Security may integrate YARA-based analysis for defensive malware and threat research workflows.
+Kongali Security may integrate YARA-based analysis for defensive malware analysis and threat research workflows.

 Potential use cases include:

-- Malware analysis
+* Malware analysis
-- Threat hunting
+* Threat hunting
-- File classification
+* File classification
-- Security research
+* Security research
-- Detection engineering
+* Detection engineering

+YARA rules and analysis workflows should be used only in authorized environments.

 ---